jconnell11/ALIA/README.md

 ![Stealing stuff](red_handed.jpg)

 Building an agent by incrementally uploading (as opposed to DNN batch training) allows many opportunities for debugging so that the finally product is not alien, but more like a probabitionary member of society.
-You can read about the basic system design [here](https://arxiv.org/abs/1911.09782), or try out a Windows text-only version yourself by downloading [this](https://github.com/jconnell11/ALIA/releases/download/v5.10/alia_txt_v510.zip).
+You can read about the basic system design [here](https://arxiv.org/abs/1911.09782), or try out a text-only version by downloading for [Windows](https://github.com/jconnell11/ALIA/releases/download/v5.40/alia_txt_v540.zip) (x64) or [Linux](https://github.com/jconnell11/ALIA/releases/download/v5.40/alia_txt_ix_v540.zip) (ARM64).

-## Demos
+## Capabilities

 ALIA is good at learning sequential procedures, but it can also understand action prohibitions and even ignore certain users, as shown in this
 [video](https://youtu.be/EjzdjWy3SKM).
 Yet often the information needed to accomplish some task is not readily apparent, but instead must be sought out.
 Fortunately, ALIA can [take advice](https://arxiv.org/abs/1911.11620) about what sensing actions to perform, as illustrated in this [demo](https://youtu.be/jZT1muSBjoc) of guided perception.